finom/vovk/README.md

 #### Service-Controller pattern

 Optionally, you can improve your router code by splitting it into Service and Controller.
-Service is where you make database requests.
-Controller is where we use the decorators, check permissions and incoming for validity.
+Service is a place is where you make database requests.
+Controller is where we use the decorators, check permissions and incoming data for validity and call methods of the service.
 To achieve that simply create another class with static methods:

 ```ts